vyentei/vyentei/README.md

-# QuantiiSans Fonts
+# Vyentei Fonts

 **note**: Everything here is a work-in-progress, so the README may describe the future.

-The QuantiiSans fonts are a font family based upon [DejaVu fonts] v2.37.
+The Vyentei fonts are a font family based upon [DejaVu fonts] v2.37.

-QuanttiSans Fonts is comprised of two variable fonts; QuantiiSans and QuantiiSans Mono.
-Both fonts contain QuantiiSans Emoji - a fullwidth monospace font (which has variable axes for text-presentation).
+Vyentei Fonts is comprised of two variable fonts; Vyentei and Vyentei Mono.
+Both fonts contain Vyentei Emoji - a fullwidth monospace font (which has variable axes for text-presentation).

 ## Variable Font Axes

-Variable font axes are used to customize the font's look.  `slnt` and `wght` are available on QuantiiSans and QuantiiSans Mono, while `wdth` is only available on QuantiiSans.
+Variable font axes are used to customize the font's look.  `slnt` and `wght` are available on Vyentei and Vyentei Mono, while `wdth` is only available on Vyentei.
 The axes customizations are designed to be noticeable, but not extreme.

  - `slnt`: Slant / Obliqueness ("normal" 0, "oblique" 10 degrees, "extra